Counting Problems for Orthogonal Sets and Sublattices in Function Fields

-Furthermore, equality holds in (\ref{eqn:Hadamard}) if and only if $\mathbf{v}_1,\dots,\mathbf{v}_{\ell}$ are orthogonal. \end{lemma} One consequence of Hadamard's inequality and an analogue of Minkowski's second theorem \cite{Mah} is that the successive minima of a lattice $\Lambda \leq \mathcal{K}^n$ form an orthogonal $\mathbb{F}_q[x]$-basis of the lattice (see \cite{Ara} for details).
-Moreover, as mentioned in the introduction, \cite{Ara} proves that all orthogonal $\mathbb{F}_q[x]$-bases of a lattice in $\mathcal{K}^n$ are composed of successive minima. \begin{theorem}{\cite[Lemma 1.18 and Theorem 1.21]{Ara}} Let $\Lambda \leq \mathcal{K}^n$ be a lattice.
-Then, an $\mathbb{F}_q[x]$-basis of $\Lambda$ is orthogonal if and only if it is a basis of successive minima. \end{theorem}
+Furthermore, equality holds in (\ref{eqn:Hadamard}) if and only if $\mathbf{v}_1,\dots,\mathbf{v}_{\ell}$ are orthogonal. \end{lemma} One consequence of Hadamard's inequality and an analogue of Minkowski's second theorem \cite[Equations (24) and (25)]{Mah} is that the successive minima of a lattice $\Lambda \leq \mathcal{K}^n$ form an orthogonal $\mathbb{F}_q[x]$-basis of the lattice (see \cite{Ara} for details).